First posted: March 2015. A press release for scientific publications

-An example of a very early article, first posted on March 2015 on the server that hosted the website of Small Business School, the television series on PBS-TV throughout the USA and VOA-TV (Voice of America) around the world.
+An early press release, first posted on March 2015 on the server that hosted the website of Small Business School, the television series on PBS-TV throughout the USA and VOA-TV (Voice of America) around the world.

-By using Planck Length-and-Time and the simplest mathematics (multiplication by 2), the speed of light is confirmed.
+Major thesis: By using Planck Length and Planck Time and the simplest mathematics (multiplication by 2), the speed of light is confirmed.
 That is a peculiar outcome from data that has been questioned since its introduction by Max Planck in 1899.

 Recently this group found a correspondence between data derived from experimentation and data derived purely by mathematics within the Planck Units, particularly Planck Length and Planck Time.